ibm-cloud-docs/direct-link/faqs.md

 {: #does-direct-link-support-jumbo-frames}
 {: faq}

 Jumbo frames (up to 9214 bytes) are supported on Direct Link Dedicated.
-Support on Connect and Exchange is theoretically possible, but it requires your Service Provider to work with IBM and ensure that the end-to-end connection supports Jumbo Frames, including the underlying Network-to Network-Interface (NNI).
+Support on Connect and Exchange is possible, but it requires your Service Provider to work with IBM and ensure that the end-to-end connection supports Jumbo Frames, including the underlying Network-to Network-Interface (NNI).

 Exchange and Connect support up to a 1500-byte Maximum Transmission Unit (MTU).
 {: important}